wallarm/terraform-provider-wallarm/docs/resources/rule_attack_rechecker.md

 # wallarm_rule_attack_rechecker

-!> The resource requires additional permissions.
-Ask the support team to obtain them.

 Provides the resource to manage rules with the "[Set mode of active threat verification][1]" action type.
 This rule type is used to enable or disable checking attacks in specified request parts.

 ## Example Usage